© Terry Mathews

 Who we are

-Our Patrons give up their valuable time to advise and support us and, in doing so, help to ensure the Appledore Book Festival continues to grow and deliver a diverse and inspirational festival.
+We are particularly grateful to our dedicated Patrons who give up their valuable time to advise and support us and, in doing so, help to ensure the Appledore Book Festival continues to grow and deliver a diverse and inspirational festival.

 After studying history at University, the only publishing job Nick could find was editing children’s science books.
 This work showed Nick that science was a lot more interesting than he had imagined and it encouraged him to start writing his own science articles for teachers’ magazines and the Guardian newspaper with the help of a scientist friend.
 This led to larger books and then in 1996 Scholastic published the first in the Horrible Science series, illustrated by Tony De Saulles.